 Country Weather & Mistress interview with Greg Douglass

 Music business is unfair and intimidating, especially to many creative artists that never received what they deserved.
 One fine example are West Coast psychedelic cowboys “Country Weather”, who were in the centre of happening back in the ’60s and had a lot of well received live concerts.
 They never managed to receive a record deal, although they were among the best.
 Later on there was another reincarnation of the band as “Mistress”.
 Country Weather have been more into free-form psychedelic experimentation and jamming, but “Mistress” was a band consisting of some really well musically structured material that once again failed to get release in its time.
-We made an interview with Greg Douglass, who was a member.
-He was involved with many other projects including The Steve Miller Band and is still active.

 When and where were you born?

 Born October 11, 1949 in Oakland CA, one of the millions of products of that post-war tsunami of lust, the Baby Boom.
 Sure, we may have gotten a little overly rambunctious during the Sixties but, damn, we sure knew exactly when to be born.
 We came into being in a country that was flush with victory, wealthy, and absolutely assured of its total power over much of the entire globe.
 We have lived through the birth of television as a major force, Elvis and the beginnings of rock’n’roll, the election and assassination of a much-loved president who banged Marilyn Monroe, computers ranging from 2 ton tube-driven Univacs to the sleek MacBook Pro I’m writing this on, 3D movies, 3D televisions, a near nuclear war in 1962, watching men land on the moon, answering machines, iPads, iPods, iPhones, iMacs and iClouds.
 And we also pioneered casual drug use by nice suburban kids, which then led to the invention of the modern day rehab facility.
 You’re welcome.